ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/Cell_PPP.png)</span>

-[`mbed-os-example-cellular`](https://github.com/ARMmbed/mbed-os-example-cellular) uses [a generic modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
-In other words, CellularInterface uses PPP.
+[`mbed-os-example-cellular`](https://github.com/ARMmbed/mbed-os-example-cellular) uses [an easy cellular connection](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/easy_cellular).
+It depends on the modem whether the application uses PPP or AT mode.
 We can summarize this particular design as follows:

-- It uses an external IP stack (for example, LWIP) instead of on-chip network stacks.
+- It uses an external IP stack (for example, LWIP), or on-chip network stacks for example in case of PPP is not supported by the modem.
-- The generic modem driver uses standard 3GPP AT 27.007 AT commands to set up the cellular modem and registers to the network.
+- The easy cellular connection uses standard 3GPP AT 27.007 AT commands to set up the cellular modem and to register to the network.
-- After registration, the driver opens up a PPP (Point-to-Point Protocol) pipe using LWIP with the cellular modem and connects to the internet.
+- After registration, the driver opens up a PPP (Point-to-Point Protocol) pipe using LWIP with the cellular modem and connects to the internet, or if AT only mode is in use, then modem specific AT commands are used for socket data control.

+#### Arm Mbed Mesh

+The Arm Mbed Mesh API allows the application to use the IPv6 mesh network topologies through the [Nanostack](/docs/v5.7/tutorials/mesh.html#nanostack) networking stack.

+Mbed OS provides two types of IPv6 based mesh networks:

+* 6LoWPAN_ND, loosely following the Zigbee-IP specification.
+* Thread, following the specification from Thread Group.

+Nanostack is the networking stack which provides both of these protocols.
+For more information on the stack internals, refer to [Nanostack documentation](/docs/v5.7/tutorials/mesh.html#nanostack).
+Application developers use Nanostack through Mbed Mesh API.

+The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the application can use the Mbed C++ socket APIs to create a socket to start communication with a remote peer.

+The `NanostackEthernetInterface` is provided for Ethernet.

+##### Supported mesh networking modes

+Currently, 6LoWPAN-ND (neighbor discovery) and Thread bootstrap modes are supported.

 ##### Module configuration